The War Diary of Wilhelm Eid (Park Hall POW) - Content added - January 2018

 This website is dedicated to the history and archaeology of Oswestry in Shropshire and it's Welsh borderland neighbourhood.
 To fully appreciate the rich history and heritage of Oswestry it is necessary consider the part it plays in the history of England and Wales.
 The split between counties and countries can often be a barrier to finding information and this site attempts to draw together these sources to be more visible to any interested party.

-Ruyton XI Towns History Society Website - Link added September 2011
+Ryton XI Towns History Articles Website - Link added Jan.
+2018

 Oswestry-History is a home for new content and become much more than just a collection of links to other sites.
 Articles such as those written for Parish magazines - or those written by students - or specialist articles which are not published elsewhere.
 Have you written about your Oswestry business or family History?
 Then I would be delighted to link to it or publish it here.
 Please visit the Feedback page.